-Computers and Wi-Fi access within the library enable students not only to search the catalog, other online resources, and the open Internet, but to use software applications such as Microsoft Word and Excel.
+Enable students not only to search the catalog, other online resources, and the open Internet, but to use software applications such Microsoft Word and Excel.
 Notable sections within the library include a separate music library and a curriculum resources center.